 Consumers are getting better informed about chillies they eat

-Consumers are demanding cleaner label products, made with only natural and recognizable ingredients.
+Consumer knowledge is also related to the clean label trend.
+Consumers are demanding cleaner label products, made with only natural and recognisable ingredients.
 In the selection of dried chillies consumers prefer products which contain only dried chillies and nothing more.
 Clean label dried chillies usually refer to absence of colour preservation additives (such as ethoxyquin) and anticaking agents (such as Silicon Dioxide).
 Some companies such as Spanish Evesa actively promote dried chilli products as ‘clean label’.